Silentsoul04/alt_job/README.md

 Atl Job scrapes a bunch of green/social/alternative websites to send digest of new job posting by email.

-This digest include a Excel file all job postings data.
+The digest include a Excel file all job postings data.
 The scraped data include: job title, type, salary, week_hours, date posted, apply before date and full description.
 Additionnaly, a set of keywords matches are automatically checked against all jobs and added as a new column.
+(See [screens](https://github.com/tristanlatr/alt_job/blob/master/screens))

 This project is still under construction! 🚧